 Every online reputation management strategy should include these three elements:

-- a strategy for responding to reviews
+- A strategy for responding to reviews

-- tools to monitor reviews
+- Tools to monitor reviews

-- a process for asking for reviews
+- A process for asking for reviews

 Responding to Reviews

 Dealing with negative reviews requires an authentic and thoughtful approach.
 Even in the case of fraudulent reviews, always avoid online arguments.
-Giving a reviewer an opportunity to further rant in public only makes the situation worse.
+Giving a reviewer an opportunity to rant further in public only makes the situation worse.
 As best you can, take the conversation offline by asking the person to call your office, or message the person directly if the platform lets you do so.
 Never shift blame to a reviewer, attack the reviewer in some manner or threaten to sue for defamation (as tempting as it may be).

 When responding to negative reviews, determine whether the review is real or fraudulent.
-If the review is from a current or former client, gather background information to inform your response.
-Act quickly — within 24 hours if possible — with a brief reply that recognizes the complaint, apologizes (even if it’s for a misunderstanding) and provides a resolution.
+If the review is from a genuine current or former client, gather background information to inform your response.
+Act quickly — within 24 hours, if possible — with a brief reply that recognizes the complaint, apologizes (even if it’s for a misunderstanding) and provides a resolution.
 Often, people just want to be heard and will upgrade their reviews if their grievances are handled professionally.

 If you are subject to professional confidentiality guidelines, like the American Bar Association Model Rule 1.6(a), be careful about revealing confidential information when responding to clients’ reviews.